 Make the dinnerware kid-appropriate

 I know it can be tempting to break out the good china and silver for each holiday to make it fell magical and beautiful.
 And you should use the special dinnerware on a special day, just don’t give it to the kids.
-My mother-in-law has these beautiful, little, glass goblets that she let’s the kids drink sparkling grape juice out of at the holidays.
+My mother-in-law has these beautiful, little, glass goblets that she lets the kids drink sparkling grape juice out of at the holidays.
 One year one of the kids broke a glass and she was devastated.

 My advice is to avoid the heartbreak and broken glass and make sure their dinner-wear is kid-appropriate.
 For us this means festive paper plates and sparkly silverware that can be tossed after it’s used.
 As an extra bonus you won’t have to add any of this to the dishwasher.
+You can find festive and fun silverware here and some cute plate options here and here.
+These plates are nice too if you want something more fancy and less colorful.

 Let them be creative

 Similar to the point above, I don’t use a good table cloth for the kids’ table.
 Instead, I found a large roll of brown paper that I used to cover the table and the kids can use as canvas.
 I really love this idea because it gets everyone involved in sitting at the table and is something you can do in between courses or before dinner that will help spur conversation and creativity.
 My daughter loves any chance to color so having the whole table to color on is like a dream come true.
-You could even do this on the adult table and just throw a nice runner down the middle. 🙂
+You could even do this on the adult table and just throw a nice runner down the middle. 🙂 You can find the paper here.

 Don’t forget to decorate

 Just because it’s the kids table doesn’t mean that it has to barren of beautiful, fall decorations.
 Again just make sure it’s kid appropriate.
 For the kids table, I use fake candles to give the ambiance of the adult table but make sure they’re safe while eating.
 I then dressed the table with some fake flowers to complete a centerpiece look.
 Since my kids usually end up playing with whatever they can get their hands on, I saved the real and delicate flowers for the adult table.
+These roses would be cute and this sunset arrangement would be beautiful.
+Add in these cotton stems too for pure perfection.

 Make it personal